viaict/viaduct/app/views/README.md

 reused in different locations/functions, do create a utils function!

 Our current system works in such a manner that the permissions are checked in all view functions.
-This is what the `ModuleAPI` does.
+This is what the `require_role` does.
 Our example function uses the `PimpyAPI` to render a page.
-An example of how a template can be called:
+An example of how a template can be
+called:

 	render_template('pimpy/add_task.htm', group=group,
 			group_id=group_id, type='tasks', form=form)